 \section{Exact bound for 2-reachability}

-We prove Theorem \ref{thm:2reach}: the smallest $2$-reachability network on $n$ elements has length $\lceil 3n/2\rceil-2$. \begin{proof}[Proof of Theorem \ref{thm:2reach}] We first give an upper bound construction.
+We first prove Theorem \ref{thm:2reach} which asserts that the smallest $2$-reachability network on $n$ elements has length $\lceil 3n/2\rceil-2$.

+\begin{proof}[of Theorem \ref{thm:2reach}] We first give an upper bound construction.
 Let $n\geq 2$ be given.
-Our sequence of transpositions starts with the following transpositions, in order. \begin{enumerate} \item $(1,2)$. \item $(1,x)$ for all odd $3 \leq x \leq n$. \item $(2,y)$ for all even $4 \leq y \leq n$. \item $(x, x+1)$ for all odd $3 \leq x \leq n -1$. \end{enumerate} If $n$ is odd, we also add the transposition $(1,2)$ at the end, which will be needed to reach the position $(1,n)$.
+Our sequence of transpositions starts with the following transpositions, in order. \begin{enumerate} \item $(1,2)$. \item $(1,x)$ for all odd $3 \leq x \leq n$. \item $(2,y)$ for all even $4 \leq y \leq n$. \item $(x, x+1)$ for all odd $3 \leq x \leq n -1$. \end{enumerate} If $n$ is odd, we also add the transposition $(1,2)$ at the end, which is needed to reach the position $(1,n)$.
 This defines a sequence of transpositions of length $\ceil{3n/2}-2$, and it is straightforward to check that this sequence forms a 2-reachability network.

-The main work in this proof is in showing the lower bound.
+The majority of the work in this proof is in showing the lower bound.
 Suppose that $\sigma=(\sigma_1,\dots,\sigma_\ell)$ is a shortest $2$-reachability network on $n\geq 2$ elements.
-Given two (distinct) counters on positions $1$ and $2$, a subsequence of $\sigma$ defines a permutation that moves the counters to new (distinct) positions $x,y\in \{1,\dots,n\}$.
-By the definition of $2$-reachability, it must be possible to reach any such pair of positions $(x,y)$.
+Given two (distinct) counters on positions $1$ and $2$, each subsequence of $\sigma$ defines a permutation that moves the counters to new (distinct) positions $x,y\in \{1,\dots,n\}$.
+By the definition of $2$-reachability, it must be possible to reach any such pair of distinct positions $(x,y)$.

 We will consider a process on an auxiliary multigraph $G$ with vertex set $\{1, \dots, n\}$.
 We initialise $G$ as the empty graph and process the transpositions in order, adding an edge for each.
-We start with a set of active vertices, which starts as the set $\{1,2\}$.
+We maintain a set of active vertices, which starts as the set $\{1,2\}$.
 Any other vertex becomes active when it first appears in a transposition with an active vertex.
 Note that no counter can be sitting on an inactive vertex, and (by minimality) no transposition joins two inactive vertices.
 When we process a transposition $(a,b)$, we add an edge $ab$ to $G$.
-We colour the edge black if either $a$ or $b$ was inactive and red otherwise (with one exception detailed later).
+We colour the edge black if one of $a$ or $b$ was inactive, and red otherwise (with one exception detailed later).
 Note that the process begins by growing two trees of black edges from the vertices 1 and 2, which we denote $T_1$ and $T_2$ respectively, and that throughout the process, the black edges form a forest consisting of at most two trees.
 An example of the final multigraph (for the above upper bound construction when $n = 9$) is drawn in Figure \ref{fig:reach_example_1}.